cern-eos/eos/doc/configuration/quarkdb.rst

 Service Management - start and stop
 -----------------------------------

-The QuarkDB service is managed via **systemd** on CentOS7:
+The QuarkDB service is managed via **systemd** on CentOS 7:

 .. code-block:: bash

-   // start
+   # start
    systemctl start xrootd@quarkdb

-   // stop
+   # stop
    systemctl stop  xrootd@quarkdb

-   // status
+   # status
    systemctl status xrootd@quarkdb

-   // restart
+   # restart
    systemctl restart xrootd@quarkdb

 Checking your cluster
 -----------------------

-Using the raft algorith the available nodes elect a leader, when at least two out of three nodes are availab.
+Using the raft algorith the available nodes elect a leader when at least two out of three nodes are available.

 You can verify the state of each QuarkDB node using the redis-cli: